 These guides are not just for RVers.
 Most of the suggested frugal and "camp-for-free" areas listed in the guides are suitable for tents as well as RVs.

-How annoying is it to pay $5.00 or even $10.00 to dump your RV tanks, only to find that the next day you stop at a visitor center or gas station that offers this service for free?
+Isn't it annoying to pay $10.00 or $20.00 to dump your RV tanks, only to find that the next day you stop at a visitor center or gas station that offers this service for free?
 If you had only known, you could have held off one more day.

 I get this question a lot so I've answered it here on my FAQ page.

-There's plenty of that in each RV travel guide too!
+There's plenty of honesty in each RV travel guide too!

 If free campsites exist but the road to them is particularly bad or the campsites aren't level enough for an RV, we'll let you know and usually have an alternative suggestion.